By Aiden Howie

 Some of the best desks are not desks at all.
 If you don’t have a dedicated office at home, create a work surface for yourself in a space that’s comfortable and, if possible, off the beaten path.
 Kitchen tables or breakfast bars offer great temporary places to get your work done and allow sitting and standing options.
 Avoid working with your computer on your lap in places where you typically relax, like your bed or favorite overstuffed living room chair.
 Seattle-based interior designer Heidi Caillier’s kitchen nook design would make for a great office space.

 Avoid setting up shop in a place that will divert your attention away from work.
 Find a space that doesn’t have enticing books lining the shelves or an easy-to-watch TV nearby.
-I want my workspace to feel warm but not distracting, as I’m sure many of you do as well.
+I like my workspace to feel warm but not distracting.
 Simple artwork, plants and pottery can bring a more welcoming feeling to a room without being distracting.
 The Peaches and Coffee print from Tactile Matter is a great addition to any office wall.
 A Marble Queen Pothos plant brings the beauty of nature indoors and can be delivered anywhere in the U.S. by Ansel and Ivy.
 Leif’s Birdie ceramic storage jar is perfect for keeping the clutter off your desk.

 The Perfect Playlist